nbwang22/nbwang22.github.io/content/authors/admin/_index.md

 ## About Me

- Nat B. Wang is currently a PhD candidate in the Galloway Lab researching how to engineer mammalian cells, particularly in the context of cell fate reprogramming.
+ Nathan (Nat) B Wang is currently a researcher in the Galloway Lab researching how to engineer mammalian cells, particularly in the context of cell fate reprogramming.
 His research interests are in developing genetic tools that work robustly in primary mammalian cells and engineering across molecular- and process- level scales.
-He is particularly interested in working on challenges that will result in impactful cell and gene therapies.
+He is especially interested in working on challenges that will result in impactful cell and gene therapies.